ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-single-group-column/index.md

 ---
-title: "Single Row Group Column"
+title: "Row Grouping - Single Group Column"
 enterprise: true
 ---
 This section explains how to use a single group column that contains a row grouping hierarchy.